jakee417/jakee417.github.io/_posts/2025-08-08-relativistic-velocities.md

 The $v's$ cancel out leaving just $c$!
 So all observers, regardless of their reference frame, always see light traveling at $c$ thus avoiding the contradiction.

-But certainly this must be a fluke, what if we went crazy and said that $v = u = c$ that the right observer was traveling at light speed *and then* shot a light beam from their flashlight.
+But certainly this must be a fluke!
+What if we went crazy and said that $v = u = c$ that the right observer was traveling at light speed *and then* shot a light beam from their flashlight?
 In this case:

 $$
 \begin{align*}